hobbit19/Uniswap-trading-client/README.md

   If you dont want to wait till the token1 is sold for the maincoinoption, because you are uncertain whether token2 will still be at this price level or think that token1 will     drop, you can use this function.
 To use this function, "Trade with ERC" should be activated for at least 2 tokens, and the highs and lows should be set seriously.

-  As an example, if the current price of token1 is $0.9 and it's set "high" is $1, the value of this token is seen as "90%".
+  As an example, if the current price of token1 is $0.9 and its set "high" is $1, the value of this token is seen as "90%".
 Token2 also has a high of $1, but the current price     is 0.2$, value of this token is seen as 20%.
 The tokentokenmnumerator is set at 3.3.
 If we divide the 90% by the 20%, we get 4.5, which is higher than 3.3, which means that     token1 gets traded for token2 instantly.
 If the tokentokennumerator was set to 5, the swap would not happen.

 <br> </br>
 <H2>Current bugs</h2>